 - Vehicles that do not meet the HOV requirement when the HOV rules are in effect will need to exit from the Express Lanes and reenter the regular I-395 lanes after Edsall Road to continue into Arlington and Washington, D.C.

-- Learn more about the Express Lanes transition area
+- Learn more about the transition area where the Express Lanes end and the HOV lanes begin.

 Prepare now so you're ready to take the 95 Express Lanes when they open.